 Unfortunately, there is no “right” number when it comes to keywords on a page.
-TF IDF is a good option.
-Essentially you look at the keywords that competitors use and their density and take the positiont that if Google has ranked their site, they must be in the right ballpark for keyword density.
+TF IDF is a good option (read more).
+Essentially you look at the words that competitors use and their density and take the position that if Google has ranked them, they must be in the right ballpark for keyword density.

 #16 What gets ranked in Google?

 Sometimes a trick question.
-Most people would think and say it’s websites but it’s actually individual web pages that get ranked, but the site as a whole plays a role in determining which page gets ranked.
+Most people would think and say it’s websites but it’s actually individual web pages that get ranked, but, that said, the domain as a whole plays a role in determining which page gets ranked.